Beehive anti-personnel round: History

-The flechette rounds were developed under a contract administered by Picatinny Arsenal and let to the Whirlpool Corporation in April 1957.
+The flechette rounds were developed under a contract administered by Picatinny Arsenal and led to the Whirlpool Corporation in April 1957.
 The contract was named the "Beehive Program" referring to the way the flechettes were compartmentalized and stacked, looking like the traditional image of a conical beehive.
 It was commonly assumed by users in the service that the term referred to a supposed 'buzzing' sound its darts made when flying through the air.
 The first example was the 105mm howitzer M546 anti-personnel tracer (APERS-T), first fired in combat in 1966 and thereafter used extensively in the Vietnam War.
 Intended for direct fire against enemy troops, the M546 was direct fired from a near horizontally leveled 105 mm howitzer and ejected 8000 flechettes during flight by a mechanical time fuse.
 Green starshells were shot into the air prior to their use to warn friendly troops that such a round was being shot.